An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Abstract

 \section{Abstract}

-We address the stochastic transmission expansion planning (STEP) problem considering uncertainties in renewable generation capacity and demand.
-STEP’s objective is to minimize the total investment cost of new transmission lines and generation cost.
-To tackle the computational challenges of large-scale systems, we propose a heuristic approach that combines the progressive hedging (PH) algorithm for scenario-wise decomposition with an integrated framework for solving the resulting subproblems.
-The latter combines a destroy-and-repair operator, a beam search procedure, and a mixed-integer programming approach.
-The proposed framework is evaluated on large-scale systems from the literature, containing up to 10000 nodes, adapted to multiple scenarios based on parameters from the California test system (CATS).
-Compared with a non-trivial baseline algorithm that includes the integrated MIP and heuristics, the proposed PH-based framework consistently improved solution quality for the six systems considered (including CATS), achieving an average optimality gap reduction of 16.23\% within a 2-hour time limit.
+We address the stochastic transmission expansion planning (STEP) problem \blue{under} uncertaint\blue{y} in renewable generation capacity and demand.
+STEP's objective is to minimize total \blue{transmission} investment and generation costs.
+To tackle the computational challenges \blue{posed by} large-scale systems, we propose a heuristic \blue{strategy} that combines the progressive hedging (PH) algorithm for scenario-wise decomposition with an integrated \blue{approach} for solving the resulting subproblems.
+The latter combines a destroy-and-repair operator, a beam search procedure, and a mixed-integer programming \blue{solver}.
+The proposed framework is evaluated on large-scale systems from the literature \blue{with} up to 10000 nodes, adapted to \blue{stochastic} scenarios \blue{using} parameters from the California test system (CATS).
+Compared with a non-trivial baseline algorithm that includes the \blue{same integrated approach}, the proposed PH-based \blue{method} consistently improved solution quality for the six systems considered (including CATS), achieving an average \blue{cost improvement} of \blue{5.28}\% within a 2-hour time limit.

-\thanksto{ This research was partly supported by the Brazilian research agency CNPq [grants 309580/2021-8, and 306501/2025-2].}
+\thanksto{ This research was partly supported by the Brazilian research agency CNPq [grants 309580/2021-8, and 306501/2025-2], and by PSR.}